Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-28-logistic-regression-from-scratch.md

 $$
 </div>

-We will understand the formation of this equation in some time.
+We will understand the formation of these equations in a separate post.
 But for now, let us focus on implementing everything in code.

 We define the below function to compute log-likelihood.
 Notice that we sum over all the training examples.